Rinderroulade (German Beef Roulade) Recipe – German Special

 Recipe Notes :

 No Wine?
-Replace red wine with extra broth and a splash of balsamic vinegar for depth.
+If you prefer not to use wine, substitute with additional beef broth and a splash of balsamic vinegar for depth.